Our mission is to rapidly and unequivocally change the face of medicine

 Preliminary Phase 1 clinical data for avapritinib in patients with advanced systemic mastocytosis are selected among more than 6,000 abstracts for presentation during the scientific plenary session at the American Society of Hematology annual meeting.

 To support our continued growth and pipeline success, we relocate to new offices in Cambridge, Massachusetts.

-  Clinical proof-of-concept data for BLU-667 in patients with RET-altered cancers is reported at a clinical trials plenary session at the American Association for Cancer Research annual meeting and published in Cancer Discovery.
+Clinical proof-of-concept data for pralsetinib in patients with RET-altered cancers is reported at a clinical trials plenary session at the American Association for Cancer Research annual meeting and published in Cancer Discovery.

-  Blueprint Medicines and CStone Pharmaceuticals announce strategic collaboration to develop and commercialize avapritinib, BLU-554 and BLU-667 in Mainland China, Hong Kong, Macau and Taiwan.
+Blueprint Medicines and CStone Pharmaceuticals announce strategic collaboration to develop and commercialize avapritinib, fisogatinib and pralsetinib in Mainland China, Hong Kong, Macau and Taiwan.

 Avapritinib receives Breakthrough Therapy Designation from the U.S. Food and Drug Administration for the treatment of advanced systemic mastocytosis.